muathye/portal-ar/docs/en/articles/how-to-use-google-maps-api-to-choose-a-location-on-your-website.md

 ## Conclusion

 In this tutorial, you learned how to use the Google Maps JavaScript API to display a map and allow the user to choose a location using the provided code.
-You can customize the map's options and add additional features by exploring the API documentation: https://developers.google.com/maps/documentation/javascript/overview.
+You can customize the map's options and add additional features by exploring the API documentation: [Google Maps JavaScript API](https://developers.google.com/maps/documentation/javascript/overview).